realworldocaml/book/duniverse/dune_/doc/dune-files.rst

 ============

 These files are used to mark the root of projects as well as define project-wide parameters.
-These files are required to have a ``lang`` which controls the names and contents of all configuration files read by Dune.
-The ``lang`` stanza looks
+The first line of ``dune-project`` must be a ``lang`` stanza with no extra whitespace or comments.
+The ``lang`` stanza controls the names and contents of all configuration files read by Dune and looks like:
-like:

 .. code:: scheme

-          (lang dune 2.6)
+   (lang dune 2.8)

 Additionally, they can contains the following stanzas.